WeiShaoD/neuroimage-menu/docs/source/GitHub/GitHub_menu.rst

   git config --global user.name "Wei Shao"

-  git config --global user.email "GitHub_Emailaddress@.ca"
+  git config --global user.email "GitHub_Emailaddress@.com"

 Then, use git clone to get the remote directory from your GitHub repository